- This event has passed.

 Celebrate International Museum Day with our newest exhibit–Crocs: Ancient Predators in a Modern World.
-Learn more about the wildest members of the Gator Nation from scientists and hands-on activities.
+Learn more about the wildest members of the Gator Nation from Florida Museum Herpetology and Vertebrate Paleontology scientists through hands-on activities.

 While the opening activities are free, there is an admission charge for the Crocs and Butterfly Rainforest exhibits.
 The event will be from 10 a.m. to 2 p.m., but the exhibit will be open until 4:30 p.m.Save the date on Facebook